-A "Thank You" From Danielle Tate, PT, DPT
+A "Thank You" From Danielle Tolman, PT, DPT

 The amount of people there are to be thankful for is overwhelming.

 I never would have had the opportunity of being exposed to the amazing world of vestibular therapy if it wasn't for the combined efforts of Misericordia University's PT Department, Heather Fritz, PT, DPT, and Kristina Dorkoski, PT, DPT, NCS, CEEAA.
 Jeff Walter PT, DPT, NCS was asked to come in to teach an elective weekend class about vestibular examination and treatment which dove into the specialty deeper than we would have been able to cover in neuro lectures.
 That two day class then afforded me the rare opportunity to take on a 10 week clinical rotation at the Otolaryngology Vestibular & Balance Center at Geisinger Medical Center in Danville, PA with Jeff.
 Misericordia University's Physical Therapy Department did a wonderful job of exposing their DPT students to all different facets and specialties within the profession.
 Without the support of the department and the faculty, I certainly would not be the vestibuloholic I am today.
 I am grateful to have Kristina Dorkoski now as a contributor to this website.
 Her pipe cleaner vestibular models that we created in neuro lab was one of the initial sparks for The Functional Inner Ear model!